 The most important thing to remember, aside from the safety spiel, is that you should have fun with online dating.
+My favorite divorce dating tip is to let my clients know they can have fun!
 This is a great opportunity for you to meet new people and to hone your dating skills.
 While emotionally draining, dating after divorce isn’t the end of the world.
 Attack this new phase of your life with a positive attitude.

 Consider the possibilities.
 Be adventurous.
 You are worth it.